tesseract-one/Substrate.swift/README.md

 Then run `pod install`

+### Examples and Documentation

+This repository contains [Examples](./Examples/) project, which provides good starting point to get acquainted with SDK API.

+[Documentation](./Documentation/) is a good next step, it helps to understand how to implement own custom Configs and static types.

+Below is a set of top-level API examples with Dynamic Config, which can be used on the most of the Substrate-based networks.

 ### Initialization

 For initialization `Api` needs client and runtime config.
 For now there is only one client - JsonRPC.